 A transitional kitchen can be described as somewhere in the middle – a transition between traditional kitchen design and modern kitchen design.
 This modern yet classic kitchen style is growing more and more popular every day.

 So, how can you get the transitional design you desire for your kitchen?
-Here are some awesome tips our kitchen design experts, who have specialized in designing and building transitional kitchen designs in the Austin, Texas area since 2006.
+Here are some awesome tips from our kitchen design experts, who have specialized in designing and building in the Austin, Texas area since 2006.